ggrangia/gowall/README.md

 - Some(int, ...Brick)
 - Race(...Brick)

+For each of the above functions, there are also "timed" versions.
+They have the same behaviour but they halts when the timer expires, cancelling any still running goroutines.

+- AllTimed(time.Duration, ...Brick)
+- AllSettledTimed(time.Duration, ...Brick)
+- SomeTimed(time.Duration, int, ...Brick)
+- RaceTimed(time.Duration, ...Brick)

 ## All
 Receives a set of functions and return a slice containing the returning values from settled functions and a boolean indicating if every function succedeed.
 If any error occurs, only the error is returned and the state is set to false.